rarandall/cs361_stock_news_microservice/README.md

 To run the microservice:
 - Request an API Key from the external API provider from https://www.marketaux.com/
-- Update the Auth.py file with your API key
+- Update the auth.py file with your API key
+- pip install pyzmq==24.0.1
 - Run the main.py file locally.

 To request data from this microservice: